HDRP0720/ThirdPersonActionGameTemplate/README.md

   * Sword And Shield Slash (For One Handed Light Attack `Combo` Animation)
   * Sword And Shield Attack (For One Handed Heavy Attack Animation)

+  * Sword And Shield Impact (For Damage animation)
+  * Sword And Shield Death (For Dead animation)

+  * Sword And Shield Casting(For Heal Spell Animation)

   * Great Sword Slash (For Two Handed Light Attack Animation)
   * Great Sword Slash (For Two Handed Light Attack `Combo` Animation)
   * Great Sword Jump Attack (For Two Handed Heavy Attack Animation)

-  * Sword And Shield Impact (For Damage animation)
-  * Sword And Shield Death (For Dead animation)

   * Picking Up (For PickupItem animation)
   * Running Jump (For Jump animation)